Iannis Xenakis: 1947–59: architecture and music

 Xenakis regularly attended Messiaen's classes from 1951 until 1953.
 Messiaen and his students studied music from a wide range of genres and styles, with particular attention to rhythm.
 Xenakis's compositions from 1949 until 1952 were mostly inspired by Greek folk melodies, as well as Bartók, Ravel, and others; after studying with Messiaen, he discovered serialism and gained a deep understanding of contemporary music (Messiaen's other pupils at the time included Karlheinz Stockhausen and Jean Barraqué, among others).
 Messiaen's modal serialism was an influence on Xenakis's first large-scale work, Anastenaria (1953–54): a triptych for choir and orchestra based on an ancient Dionysian ritual.
 The third part of the triptych, Metastaseis, is generally regarded as the composer's first mature piece; it was detached from the triptych to mark the beginning of the "official" Xenakis oeuvre.
 He was considered to be part of the Darmstadt School, but later broke with the group of composers, who he believed focused too heavily on serialism and controlling all aspects of composition.
 In an article titled “The Crisis of Serial Music” he specifically accused Boulez and Stockhausen of steering music into a dead end.

-On 3 December 1953, Xenakis married the journalist and writer Françoise Gargouïl, whom he met in 1950.
+On 3 December 1953, Xenakis married the journalist and writer Françoise Gargouïl (later known as Francoise Xenakis), whom he had met in 1950.
 Their daughter Mâkhi, who later became a painter and sculptor, was born in 1956 in Paris.
 In late 1954, with Messiaen's support, Xenakis was accepted into the Groupe de Recherches de Musique Concrète; an organization established by Pierre Schaeffer and Pierre Henry, dedicated to studying and producing electronic music of the musique concrète variety.
 Shortly after that Xenakis met conductor Hermann Scherchen, who was immediately impressed by the score of Metastaseis and offered his support.
 Although Scherchen did not premiere that particular work, he did give performances of later pieces by Xenakis, and the relationship between the conductor and the composer was of vital importance for the latter.

 By the late 1950s Xenakis slowly started gaining recognition in artistic circles.
 In 1957, he received his first composition award, from the European Cultural Foundation, and in 1958 the first official commission came through, from Service de Recherche of Radio France.
 In the same year, he produced a musique concrète piece, Concret PH, for the Philips Pavilion.
 In 1960, Xenakis was well known enough to receive a commission from UNESCO for a soundtrack for a documentary film by Enrico Fulchignoni.